KyrneDev/websocket/README.md

 ### Step 5:

-Open up the default provided `.nginx.conf` that came with your Flarum installation, it is usally just outside of your `public` directory.
+Open up the default provided `.nginx.conf` that came with your Flarum installation, it is usually just outside of your `public` directory.
 (Usually something like `/var/www/flarum` or `/var/www/html`) The top few lines should look like:
 ```
 # Pass requests that don't refer directly to files in the filesystem to index.php
 location / {